deepakrajendraprasad/CS1020W18/LecturePlan.md

 # Lectures 7 and 8
 Jan 25, 2018

-	For loop continued
+## For loop continued
 	Example 1: Factorial
 	for(0. loop initialise; 1. continue condition; 4. update condition)
 	{
 		2. statements;
 	}

 	Order of check: 0, 1, 2, 3, 1, 2, 3, 1, 2, 3, ....

-	If inside for
+## If inside for
 	Example 1: IsPrime
 		- sqrt(), math.h?
 	Example 2: are two numbers relatively prime

-	Switch inside for
+## Switch inside for
 	Example 1: hip hip hurray
 	Example 2: read out the digits

-	for inside a switch
+## for inside a switch
 	Enhance the calculator

+# Lectures 9 and 10
+Feb 1, 2018

-	do-while loop
+## do-while loop
 	Example 1: Sum of input numbers
 	Example 2: Average, standard dev, maximum
 	Example 3: Binary to decimal